 Delegate Huynh Thi Phuc

-Sharing the same view, Deputy Nguyen Dai Thang (Hung Yen delegation) said that he had been very concerned but after evaluating the pros and cons of the two options, he now fully supports the option of an absolute ban on alcohol concentration.
+Sharing the same view, Deputy Nguyen Dai Thang (Hung Yen delegation) said that he was very concerned but after evaluating the pros and cons of the two options, he now completely supports the option of completely banning alcohol concentration.
 "If there is a threshold and only those exceeding the threshold will be punished, when we are already at the table, how can we determine what is within the threshold and what is above the threshold?", Mr. Thang said.

-Emphasizing that "human life and health come first and foremost", the Hung Yen provincial delegate affirmed that the absolute ban on alcohol concentration is necessary, will contribute to forming a culture of not driving after drinking alcohol, while also protecting the families of the drivers.
+Emphasizing that "human life and health come first and foremost", the Hung Yen province delegate affirmed that the absolute ban on alcohol concentration is necessary, will contribute to forming a culture of not driving after drinking alcohol, while also protecting the families of the drivers.

 The regulation of zero alcohol concentration is not reasonable.